JoshuaKim1789/PV-API-JSON/README.md

    ]
 </code></pre>

 The `pushPullForce` JSON object is used to measure forces at PV structure joint points, providing insights into the structure's health.
-Each value in the array is represented as a decimal number with one fraction in kilograms, for example, `0.3kg`.
+Each value in the array is represented as a decimal number with one fraction in kilograms (kg), for example, `0.3kg`.

 In this context:
 - A positive value indicates a push force.